Vantiq/vantiq-extension-sources/CSVSource/README.md

 # Overview

 This document outlines how to incorporate a CSV Source into your project.
-The CSV source allows a user to construct applications that detect creation of CSV files in pre-defined folder and upload the file content as events to VANTIQ.
+The CSV source allows a user to construct applications that detect creation of CSV files in pre-defined folder and upload the file content as events to Vantiq.
 The extension source enables control on the names of the different attribute based on the order in the CSV file, and change the name or delete the file after processing.
 The extension source can handle multiple files parallel;
 this is controlled by parameters in the config section.

-The extension source supports only notifications from source to VANTIQ, those contain the file content converted to json messages based on the schema definition given in the configuration.
+The extension source supports only notifications from source to Vantiq, those contain the file content converted to json messages based on the schema definition given in the configuration.

 When new file is created in pre configured folder (with a name matching the configurable pattern), the file content is parsed and  converted to json.
 That json is then sent to Vantiq as incoming event.